Updated on June 26th, 2019 by Bob Ciura

 - Meet certain minimum size & liquidity requirements

-When volatility grips the stock market, investors should seek out quality companies such as AbbVie Inc. (ABBV), which has raised its dividend for over 40 years in a row going back to its days as a subsidiary of Abbott Laboratories (ABT).
+AbbVie is a Dividend Aristocrat, as it has raised its dividend for over 40 years in a row going back to its days as a subsidiary of Abbott Laboratories (ABT).

-AbbVie is a highly profitable company, with growth potential and an excellent product portfolio.
-We believe AbbVie stock is significantly undervalued today.
-It also pays a hefty dividend yield above 5%, making it one of the most attractive high-yield dividend stocks in our entire database and a buy for May 2019.
+The significant decline in AbbVie’s share price has lowered its stock valuation to a very attractive level, and also pushed the dividend yield above 6%, making it one of the most attractive high-yield dividend stocks in our entire database and a buy for June 2019.